 Ever wanted to see how sparkly Kate Middleton’s engagement ring is up close?
 Fancied giving David Beckham a peck on the cheek?
 Or wanted to tag model Cara Delevingne in a selfie with you on Instagram?
 Then head to Madame Tussauds for (almost) the real thing.
 Hug, kiss and pose with some of the most realistic looking wax works in the world and take part in loads of interactive activities with the wax-made stars from film, music, theatre and even royalty.
-There’s so much to see, you’ll have thought you’d have just got transported to Hollywood.
+There’s so much to see, you’ll feel like you’ve been transported to Hollywood.

 When you’re in a prime location opposite Regent’s Park, why wouldn’t you make a day of seeing the sights and attractions of London?
-With Baker Street just round the corner as well as Marylebone rail station, you’re also incredibly close to London Zoo and trendy Camden Market.
+With Baker Street just round the corner, you’re also incredibly close to London Zoo and trendy Camden Market.
 And if you need somewhere to rest during your sightseeing trip, book a room at our London Euston hotel nearby.

 Just a 10 minute stroll away is nearby rail station, Marylebone.
 You can also catch the underground from here too as it’s also on the Bakerloo line.

 To improve and personalise your visit we use first and third party marketing and analytical cookies.
 By using this site you agree to this.
 You can withdraw your consent at any time.
 See our Cookie notice for information on how to block or disable cookies.